I love a derby day. It’s the peak experience of watching English soccer.

 We’re still famous, and you’re still shit.

-“Famous” is a stretch, but Ipswich has won the FA Cup and Europe — granted, it was a lifetime ago, but Norwich has done neither.
+“Famous” is a stretch, but Ipswich has won the FA Cup and UEFA Cup (now Europa League) — granted, it was a lifetime ago, but Norwich has done neither.
 That song came up all day long.

 It was 0-0 at halftime, thanks mainly to a bit of wayward Norwich finishing, excellent Ipswich goalkeeping, and without question the most bizarre non-penalty-call I have ever seen — by 14,000 miles.
 Two Norwich defenders literally wrestled an Ipswich player to the ground on a corner kick … nothing.